salesforce/rules_spring/tools/buildstamp/README.md

 #### Full Stamping is Disabled by Default at Salesforce

-At Salesforce, we like to make use of remote caching for developer builds.
+Internally at Salesforce, we like to make use of remote caching for developer builds.
 To mitigate the remote caching limitation, our build by default has very limited build stamping.
 It does **not** include the Git data in the stamp.
 This allows multiple machines to share the same remote cache artifacts, particularly for Spring Boot.